 That said, the cost of Fast Ethernet vs Gigabit Ethernet is narrowing.
 At this point they use the same cabling.
 You can get cheap off-brand Gigabit Ethernet NICs for under $4 if you shop around, and cheap off-brand switches cost less than $10.
 Many computers already have Gigabit networking in them, so you may just be looking at the cost of a switch.

 There was a time when upgrading to Gigabit was an expensive proposition.
 But not anymore.

 10-gigabit is on the horizon, but you’re still looking at $30 per port on the switch side, and $15 per computer if you buy a used network card with a low-tier chipset in it.
 You can get into gigabit at $1 per port and $4-$15 per card depending on what you’re willing to settle for.
 Gigabit Ethernet really is the current sweet spot for home networking.

-In case you’re wondering about the old standard from the early 90s, there’s no reason to mess with pokey old 10 mbps Ethernet anymore except to network old equipment where a slow transfer rate is better than nothing.
+In case you’re wondering about the old standard from the early 90s, there’s no reason to mess with pokey old 10 mbps Ethernet anymore except to network old equipment like a retro DOS machine where a slow transfer rate is better than nothing.

 What can you do with Gigabit Ethernet?

 Speeds will vary depending on the types of computers involved.
 But I just copied about 1.75 gigabytes’ worth of data between two computers in 39 seconds.
 At 100 megabits, it would take several minutes to transfer that data.